defenseunicorns/uds-common/docs/uds-packages/guide.md

 ### Licensing Considerations

-- Defense Unicorns creates Apache 2.0 licensed products exclusively, see the [Open Source Policy](https://github.com/defenseunicorns/uds-common/blob/main/docs/adrs/0002-apache-2.0-for-all-uds-products.md).
+- Defense Unicorns has adopted the Affero General Public License (v3) for all UDS products, with the option for a commercial license for partners who require it.
+[Open Source Policy](https://github.com/defenseunicorns/uds-common/blob/main/docs/adrs/0004-agpl-v3-for-all-uds-products.md).
 - Vendors in the marketplace will carry forward their license and associated fees.
 - When in doubt, ask in the #product-support channel in Slack.
 Legal and Business considerations are being evaluated.